You may be wondering about the difference between CPA (Certified Public Accountant) and accountants in general… aren’t they the same?

-Whether you are an auditor or financial analysts working in a company’s accounting department, you can always make the jump to a bigger competitor.
+Whether you are an auditor or a financial analyst working in a company’s accounting department, you can always make the jump to a bigger competitor.

 If you are working in a “hot” industry and Big 4 is looking to expand that division, you have a pretty chance of success.
 But is the switching good or bad for you?

-Here is the pros and cons of working in a regional CPA firm vs Big 4.
+Here are the pros and cons of working in a regional CPA firm vs Big 4.